Learn the need-to-knows of Website Accessibility, Section 508, and what your obligations are as a designer, developer or

 Project Tips for WCAG and 508 Compliance

 - Establish requirements first.
-If Section 508 compliance is a project requirement, make sure to establish it and discuss before contracts are signed, and again at the onset of the project.
+If Section 508 compliance is a project requirement, make sure to establish it and discuss it before contracts are signed, and again at the onset of the project.
 Design, development, testing, and content creation will all be impacted.
-It’s much better to create and follow checklists early on, rather than to go back, cross your fingers and test accessibility after the work is done.
-For example, many color combinations do not meet the minimal level of contrast to ensure visibility, so it may affect how your brand colors need to adapt for the Web.
+It’s much better to create and follow checklists early on, rather than to go back, cross your fingers, and test accessibility after the work is done.
+For example, many color combinations do not meet the minimal level of contrast to ensure legibility of content, so it may affect how your brand colors need to adapt for the Web.

 - Identify technology constraints before signing contracts.
 In certain cases, for example, when implementing theme packs, adopting certain platforms, or relying on 3rd party code, it may not be possible to meet all AA WCAG 2.1 guidelines.
 If you are legally committed to Section 508 compliance, you should be evaluating this early on during the project planning procurement phase, before purchases are made.